 By doing these things, we are going to revolutionize this industry.
 We are going to make something that people will truly value and can't wait to purchase.
 It's going to take a lot of hard work, but it'll be worth it.

 The great leaders of the world know that enthusiasm is contagious.
 As your team members begin to share your excitement they'll also start thinking about what else they can do to help turn the vision into a reality.
 Time and again we see that they innovate and they dream up new ways to keep moving toward their new goal.
 Ultimately, the shared enthusiasm results in all involved reaching the goal.

 Negativity Depletes Excitement

-If you think about what you're saying to your team (i.e., your actual word choice)you may be surprised.
-Framing a communication in a negative light not only won't motivate people, it will demoralize them.
+If you think about what you're saying to your team (i.e., your actual word choice) you may be surprised.
+Framing communication in a negative light not only won't motivate people, but it will also demoralize them.
 It seems okay to say to your team, "I am really excited about this new process, but we don't have enough cash flow to implement it.".However, you can cut the negativity and continue to build the team excitement if you say instead, "I'm really excited about this new process, so we'll have to find a way to find the available funds."